cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 Calling a function means multiple things at once:

-1. We jump to a new address (or label) and expect the code there to execute for a few instructions
+1. We jump to a new address (or label) and expect the code there to execute.
-1. We may want to provide some input to the called function
+1. We may want to provide some input to the called function.
-1. We may expect some return values from the called function
+1. We may expect some return values from the called function.
-1. The function is expected to jump back, also called *return*, to the code that originally called it
+1. The function is expected to jump back (i.e., *return*), to the code that originally called it.
-1. Any registers that are marked as caller-save must be saved before the function call and restored afterwards (if we want to preserve their value)
+1. Any registers that are marked as caller-save must be saved before the function call and restored afterwards (if we want to preserve their value).
-1. Any registers that are marked as callee-save must remain untouched by the called function
+1. Any registers that are marked as callee-save must remain untouched by the called function.

 We have already discussed which registers are callee- and caller-saved.
 However, we did not discuss how these registers should be saved on the stack or in what order we should save them.
 The first thing to do when calling a function is to save the caller-saved registers on the stack.